-The academic components of the Syllabus program are shared between first, a Bachelor of Science in Architecture (BSc Arch) and second, a Post-Baccalaureate Diploma in Architecture (PBDA).
+The academic components of the Syllabus program are shared between first, a Bachelor of Science in Architecture (BSc Arch) and second, a Graduate Diploma in Architecture (GDA).
 Together, the studio and work experience (offered by RAIC) and the academic components (offered by Athabasca University) fulfill the requirements of the RAIC Syllabus Professional Diploma in Architecture.

 Our online program plans can assist you in selecting the courses needed to fulfill your program requirements.

 Counselling Services offers an assessment website, Mapping Your Future.
 Athabasca University has also developed program learning outcomes that describe the career options that may be available to you upon graduating.

 Students complete the program regulations in effect at the time of their enrolment.

 |Science and Arts breadth and senior-level requirements are fulfilled by a combination of specific Science, Arts, and Architecture courses (many of which are disciplinary in nature and cover both requirements).
 As a result, the BSc Arch requirements replace the breadth and depth of the BSc requirement.|

 |Residency Requirement.
 A minimum of 30 credits at the senior (300/400) level must be obtained through AU.||30|

 |Graduation with Distinction or Great Distinction.
 At least 24 credits must be obtained through AU in order to be considered.||24|